-A possible recession or economic downturn could impact Walt Disney World, especially as pent-up demand fizzles out and travel slows as consumer confidence dips.
-In this post, we’ll answer the titular question based on history, past precedent, and our expectations.
-Plus, the company’s plan for an economic downturn and what “levers” they’ll pull, according to executives.
+A possible recession or economic downturn could impact Walt Disney World, especially as pent-up demand fizzles out, travel slows, and consumer confidence dips.
+This post tries to answer the titular question based on history, past precedent, and our expectations.
+(Updated November 19, 2023.)

 We’ve been saying for months that there’s likely to be a spending slowdown in the not too distant future.
 Pent-up demand among domestic visitors could exhaust itself, inflation on necessities might result in reductions to discretionary spending, and the same could also happen due to depleted household savings and rising debt levels.
 Inflationary pressures and the rising cost of travel due to oil prices could bring the party to an end, too.